Kevin Chang

 For a more thorough breakdown of my experiences, refer to my CV.

-As a researcher in the Montell Lab, I used MatLab to perform a 3D image segmentation of large dataset using Ilastik, enabling accurate identification of cellular boundaries for statistical analysis.
+As a researcher in the Montell Lab, I used performed 3D image segmentation of large datasets using Ilastik, enabling accurate identification of cellular boundaries for statistical analysis.
+Each cell cluster’s surface profile was conformally mapped onto a sphere followed by 3D eigendecomposition.

 - Methodologies: Python, MatLab, Ilastik